 Other Organelles

-Other organelles like the free ribosomes (for protein synthesis), mitochondria (for ATP/ energy production), and microtubules (for the transport of other organelles) are simply dispersed in the cytoplasm.
+Other organelles like the free ribosomes (for protein synthesis), mitochondria (for ATP/ energy production), and microtubules (for the transport of other organelles) are dispersed in the cytoplasm.
 Check out the cellular respiration equation here.
-Unlike other liver cells, Kupffer cells do not contain glycogen and fat droplets.
+Kupffer cells do not contain glycogen and fat droplets, unlike other liver cells.

 Functions of Kupffer Cells

 Aside from digestion, detoxification, and storage, the liver can function for immunity through the Kupffer cells.
-The following are ways on how such cells contribute to immune function.
+The following are ways in which such cells contribute to immune function.

 1. To remove protein complexes and small particles from blood